The Best MLB All-Star Games Ever

 In all, there were seven stolen bases, two players caught stealing and one player picked off.
 There was also an extra-innings sacrifice bunt by a power-hitting catcher (Russell Martin) and three runs scored on sacrifice flies, including the game-winner in the bottom of the 15th inning.

 It was probably the most intensely managed game in ASG history.
-It was also the longest contest, lasting nearly five hours before an otherwise perfect closer finally cracked.
+It was also the longest contest based on time, lasting nearly five hours before an otherwise perfect closer finally cracked.

 Brad Lidge had a great 2008.
 Between the regular season and playoffs, he converted 48 save opportunities without a single blown save or loss.
 But in this exhibition game, he gave up two hits, a walk and a sac fly to take the L.